ajrcarey/pdfium-render/README.md

 Release 0.8.24 introduced new features to explicitly control the version of the Pdfium API used by `pdfium-render`:

 * `pdfium_future`: binds `PdfiumLibraryBindings` to the latest published Pdfium API at <https://pdfium.googlesource.com/pdfium/+/refs/heads/main/public>, irrespective of whether those changes have been built into a release at <https://github.com/bblanchon/pdfium-binaries/releases>.
 Useful for testing unreleased changes.
-Automatically activates the `bindings` feature.
 * `pdfium_latest`: binds `PdfiumLibraryBindings` to the latest released build of Pdfium at <https://github.com/bblanchon/pdfium-binaries/releases>, currently 6611.
 * `pdfium_6611`, `pdfium_6569`, `pdfium_6555`, `pdfium_6490`, `pdfium_6406`, `pdfium_6337`, `pdfium_6295`, `pdfium_6259`, `pdfium_6164`, `pdfium_6124`, `pdfium_6110`, `pdfium_6084`, `pdfium_6043`, `pdfium_6015`, `pdfium_5961`: binds `PdfiumLibraryBindings` to the specified version of the Pdfium API.